 - a.
 Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area - b.
 Members and officers working together to achieve a common purpose with clearly defined functions and roles - c.
 Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour - d.
 Taking informed and transparent decisions which are subject to effective scrutiny and managing risk - e.
 Developing the capacity and capability of members and officers to be effective - f.
 Engaging with local people and other stakeholders to ensure robust accountability - 7.
 For each of the six core principles, CIPFA/SOLACE have issued "supporting principles" together with examples of how any local code of governance should reflect each core principle. - 8.
-Following consultation with Senior Officers a draft Code of Corporate Governance for Dudley has been prepared and it is attached at Appendix A. It is in a format similar to the current Code. - 9.
+Following consultation with Senior Officers a revised draft Code of Corporate Governance for the Council was considered by the Standards Committee at its meeting on the 1st July 2008.
+The Standards Committee approved minor alterations to the draft and have recommended its approval by the Cabinet and Council.
+A copy of the revised draft is attached at Appendix 1 and is in a format similar to the current Code. - 9.
 Once approved the Code would need to be adhered to by all Members and Officers of the Council.
 It is important that Members and Senior Officers endorse the Code and ensure all actions are in line with the Code. - 10.
-CIPFA/SOLACE guidance also includes a successor the Statement of Internal Control [SIC], the Annual Governance Statement [AGS].
-The conceptual format of the AGS is not that different from the SIC in that you are required to cover the : - a.
-Scope of responsibility - b.
-Purpose of the governance framework - c.
-Governance framework - d.
-Review of effectiveness - e.
-Significant governance issues - 11.CIPFA envisage that work on the governance statement will be co-ordinated by a designated working group of the authority, which would report its findings to the designated committee of the authority.
-In Dudley we have established a Corporate Control Group which will assist in co-ordinating evidence gathering and production of the AGS before it is submitted to the Audit Committee for approval.
-Like the SIC the AGS will then be signed by the Chief Executive and Leader of the Council.
-A separate report has been prepared on the way forward with the AGS.
+On consideration of the information contained in this report, the Cabinet, at its meeting held on 10th September 2008, resolved to recommend the Council as set out in paragraph 16 below.